0nix/ggj21/twine/scriptstuff.md

 Alone in his apartment Hassel starts destroying his belongings, loudly crashing and banging everything he can see.
 It's quite annoying to listen to, let alone observe "Nadine!
 Nadine!"
 He screams.
 Of course, nobody responds.

 After approximately an hour later, his belongings mostly broken or dented, he sits on the sofa in silence, and opens a cabinet next to him.
-Form it he produces a cigarrette pack, a lighter, and a small porcelain dish.
+Form it he produces a cigarette pack, a lighter, and a small porcelain dish.
 You observe him light up a cigarette and smoke it in silence.

 After finishing his cigarette, you observe him pick up the phone and let it produce the open line tone.
 He starts speaking into the telephone as if somebody was on the other line, when there isn't.
 His breath is ragged.